 I wrote this post for Entrepreneur.com and it just serves what you need to write great money pages.

-Now that we have laid a foundation, it’s time to play.
+Now that we have laid a foundation of starting a successful blog, it’s time to play.
 Where is the money?

 That’s our next step.